actionml/harness/install.md

     git clone https://github.com/actionml/harness.git
     cd harness/rest-server
     ./make-distribution
-    tar xvf Harness-0.1.0-SNAPSHOT
+    tar xvf Harness-0.1.1-RC1
-    nano Harness-0.1.0-SNAPSHOT/bin/harness-env # config the env for Harness
+    nano Harness-0.1.1-RC1/bin/harness-env # config the env for Harness
     ```

-    Add the path to the Harness CLI to your PATH by including something like the following in `~/.profile`
+    Add the path to the Harness CLI to your PATH by including something like the following in `~/.profile` or wherever you OS requires it.

     ```
     export PATH=$PATH:/home/aml/harness/rest-server/Harness-0.1.0-SNAPSHOT/bin/